PeterKrejzl/VariousNeuralNetworks/Polititians_AI.md

 </p>
 ##Can Artificial Intelligence replace politicians?

 Deep Learning and the methods based on the neural networks are really popular these days.
-Almost looks like the company that does not use neural networks to support their business has no chance :)
+Almost looks like the company that does not use neural networks to support their business has no chance to succeed.

 There is a real boom of deep-learning methods, involving a lot of research in the area of algorithms as well as hardware supporting their huge computational needs.
-Not even talking about the availability of huge datasets used to train these networks.
+Not even talking about the availability of big datasets used to train these networks.
-Big companies like Google or Facebook have their own (big) teams working on deep learning, a lot of work is being done in academic sphere as well.
+Large companies like Google or Facebook have their own teams working on deep learning, a lot of work is being done in academic sphere as well.

-However, the idea of software simulating a human brain is not new, people were always fascinated how a brain works and it was considered as something like an ultimate goal for many decades.
+However, the idea of software mimicking a human brain is not new.
+People were always fascinated how a brain works and some sort of generall artificial intelligence is like an ultimate goal for many decades.

 We are not that far :)

-In this post I’m not going to explain the technical details (maybe later :)), there are many tutorials around.
-I would just like to share some my excitement I experienced when playing with them.
+In this post I’m not going to explain the technical details (maybe later), there are many tutorials around.
+I would just like to share some of my excitement I experienced when playing with them.

-Especially, I looked at so called recurrent neural networks (RNN) that belong to most complicated among all others.
+Especially, I looked at so called recurrent neural networks (RNN) that belong to most complicated cases of neural networks.
 On the other hand, they can bring very interesting results.

 Generally, to fully understand this area some knowledge of linear algebra is needed but usually it is nothing more complex than just some matrix and vector multiplications.

-There is a very interesting implementation done by [Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) who trained the character level neural network.
-Character in this context means it works with characters and not for example whole words.
-After learning from some text (can be almost anything), the network generates one character at the time and the result is influenced not only by the input but also (here’s the recurrence) by the entire history of previous inputs.
+There is a very interesting implementation done by [Andrej Karpathy](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) who trained the character-level neural network.
+Character in this context means it works with characters only and not for example whole words.
+After learning from some text (can be almost anything), the network generates one character at the time and the result is influenced not only by the input but also (here’s the recurrence!) by the entire history of previous inputs.

 Sounds complicated?
 It’s not :) Basically, the network will based on the training text generate some other text.
 It has no information about the grammar, it knows nothing about the text itself, it just observes and learns from the examples we provided.
+One character after the other.

 Let’s get back to my question from the title - is it possible to replace politicians?

-I took data set from European Parliament and trained the network on that.
+I took the data set from European Parliament and trained the network on that.
 The dataset contains about 300MB of text, basically the transcriptions of speeches held in Parliament in 2011.

 The network generated it’s own speech, character by character.

 Here’s an example: